abeloy4/clinical_trial/README.md

-#🧪 Clinical Trial Management System
+# 🧪 Clinical Trial Management System

 A full-stack web application to manage doctors, participants, trials, and appointments in clinical research.
 Built with Angular and .NET, the system supports scheduling appointments with specific times and offers a modern, responsive UI.

-### 📺 Demo
+## 📺 Demo
-Clinical Trial Management System – April 2025
+<p>Clinical Trial Management System – April 2025
 Watch Video (Link here)

 ### ✨ Features